anignatiev/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
 * Script Blacklist File not there, not removing.
-Fri Oct 11 00:20:40 UTC 2019
+Sat Oct 12 00:20:34 UTC 2019
 ### Pulling Domains From Individual Lists.
 1 In AlexaVoiceAssistant
 1 In BlogPostAds